 Once we submit our application, there are strict deadlines for the process leading to a decision of whether to grant or refuse Development Consent.
 This process is likely to take a little more than a year.
 You can read more about this process on our Planning and Consultation page.

-It is our ambition for Petroc Wind Farm to become operational by 2030, to make a significant contribution to the UK Government’s target for 1GW of floating offshore wind capacity by 2030.
+It is our ambition for Petroc Wind Farm to become operational by 2030, to meet the UK Government’s target for 1GW of floating offshore wind capacity by 2030.
 A high-level timeline for all stages of the project will be published in due course.

-Falck Renewables and BlueFloat Energy are committed to undertaking considered engagement and consultation with local residents, businesses and community organisations across a wide area around Petroc Wind Farm.
+The BlueFloat Energy and Renantis Partnership is committed to undertaking considered engagement and consultation with local residents, businesses and community organisations across a wide area around Petroc Wind Farm.
 You can learn more about our consultation on this website as the project develops.

 We will publish more detail about our plans for consultation and engagement in due course, which you will be able to find on this website.
 You can read more about the wider planning and consultation process on our Planning and Consultation page.